The Road to Trust: Building Enclaves within Confidential VMs: Introduction

-\para{Design} In this paper, we address this open question through the design of our system, called \sysname.
-It provides a defense-in-depth approach to attesting applications (Figure~\ref{fig:comparison}).
-The trusted portion of an application (i.e., the enclave) is loaded and executed within an isolated environment, separate from the feature-rich OS, similar to the enclave abstraction of Intel SGX.
-This trusted portion is measured during the loading process and can be attested to a remote user.
-The foundation of trust for measurement and attestation lies in a small section of \textit{trusted code} (i.e., the security monitor), operating at the highest privilege level within the VM, whose integrity is also measured and attested with the assistance of the hardware-based TEE.
+\para{Design} We take a further step in this direction by introducing our system, called \sysname. \sysname follows a defense-in-depth approach to attesting applications (as depicted in Fig.~\ref{fig:comparison}), where both the enclaves and the guest OS run \textit{within the same CVM}.
+Specifically, the trusted portion of an application (i.e., the enclave) is loaded and executed within an isolated environment, separated from the feature-rich OS, similar to the enclave abstraction of Intel SGX.
+During the loading process, the trusted portion is measured and can be attested to a remote user.
+The core root of trust for measurement (CRTM) and root of trust for reporting (RTR) rely on a small segment of \textit{trusted code}, known as the security monitor.
+This security monitor enforces memory isolation within the CVM, and its integrity is also measured and attested with the assistance of hardware-based TEE.
 This approach empowers us to dynamically measure and attest the application code, enabling us to bypass the complexities associated with the guest OS.
+To facilitate the protection of existing applications, \sysname prioritizes compatibility with Intel SGX.
+This involves simulating SGX leaf functions with a trusted SGX emulation layer to manage the entire life cycle of enclaves, including creation, memory management, teardown, and context switches.

 In more details, our approach leverages the privilege separation offered by AMD SEV-SNP, particularly the virtual machine privilege level (VMPL), to establish isolated guest physical space exclusively occupied by the security monitor and the enclaves.
 With VMPL, the vCPUs within the CVM are configured to operate at different privilege levels.
 Each privilege level is associated with specific access permissions to the guest physical memory pages.
 This capability enables us to assign distinct privilege levels to different software components running within the CVM.
-Particularly, the security monitor and the enclave operate at the highest VMPL (VMPL0), in the kernel mode and user mode respectively.
+Particularly, the security monitor, the SGX emulation layer and the enclave operate at the higher VMPL (e.g., VMPL0), in the kernel mode and user mode respectively.
 On the other hand, the guest OS and the untrusted part of the application (App) are required to run in the kernel mode and user mode at a lower VMPL (e.g., VMPL1).
 This design ensures that the guest OS does not have access to the memory allocated for VMPL0.